nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > Search for a string throughout all income and expenditure objects

 Format: `find /d USER_STRING /c CATEGORY_INDEX`

+* `USER_STRING` refers to the keyword which you want to look for.
+  * Keywords are case-sensitive and inclusive.
+So a search for `brush` will successfully look for `toothbrush`.

 Example of usage: